Improving data pipeline processing in Splunk Enterprise

 , you can do computation on our log file entirely with tstats

-, providing high speed computation.
-Note that over precision in the numeric values will bloat the size TSIDX
+Being overly precise in the numeric values will bloat the size of the TSIDX

 file due to high cardinality.
 When dealing with high precision metrics, indexes are superior as they store numbers as numbers.